csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 **Conflict Resolution:**
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?
  1. What to do if we can't achieve consensus？
 We've been in that situation before.
 When we were discussing what stack technology to use for the backend, we narrowed down the options to two - node.js and flask.
 They all have their pros and cons, thus the team members cannot decide which one to use.
 So in the end, we had a vote.
-2 people voted flask and 3 voted node.js, so we decided to use node.js for backend.
+2 people voted flask and 3 voted node.js, so we decided to use node.js for the backend.
 This is just an example of how to make a decision when we can't achieve consensus, and we'll take a vote whenever we get into that situation again in the future.

  2. What to do if any team member is not responsive?
  All of the team members have a strong sense of responsibility so I assume that this is not very likely to happen, but just in case, we did discuss this in our last meeting.
 If any team member is not responsive in any way for more than 48 hours (this is a rather long time because the time difference among the team members can be up to 12 hours, and we want to be generous on this), we would report the member to the professor immediately and see what's the next step to do.